UN-OCHA/hid_auth/linux/README-UBUNTU.md

 This setup will let you use .vm addresses to access every container directly instead of with port forwarding.

-This is how the Mac development setup works as well.
+(This is how the Mac development setup works as well.)

 1. Install libnss-resolver from https://github.com/azukiapp/libnss-resolver/releases .
-1. Set up where .vm hostnames should be resolved with `echo 'nameserver 172.17.42.1:53' | sudo tee /etc/resolver/vm`
+1. Set up .vm hostname resolution with `echo 'nameserver 172.17.42.1:53' | sudo tee /etc/resolver/vm`
 1. Run the dnsdock container with `docker run -d --name=dnsdock -e DNSDOCK_NAME=dnsdock -e DNSDOCK_IMAGE=dnsdock -p 172.17.42.1:53:53/udp -v /var/run/docker.sock:/var/run/docker.sock phase2/dnsdock`
-1. Now, test that DNS resolution is working first with dig with `dig @172.17.42.1 dnsdock.dnsdock.vm`
+1. Now, test that DNS resolution is working first with dig with `dig @172.17.42.1 dnsdock.dnsdock.vm`.
+You should get a 172.17.0.0/16 address.
 1. Finally, try `ping dnsdock.dnsdock.vm` to verify that the normal libnss stack works using libnss-resolver.
+You should get the same address back.

 ## Running the app